 Bradley Cooper's long-gestating project premiered on Oct.
 4 to rave reviews for both his and costar Lady Gaga's performances, as well as the film's undeniably strong soundtrack.
 In fact, The Hollywood Reporter recently shared that at the official Academy screening of the movie for LA-based members, so many people showed up that some had to be turned away at the door.
 The Academy members who did see it reportedly left "wowed" by the "outrageously stunning" film.
 Needless to say, it doesn't seem like Cooper's A Star Is Born is going to lose award season steam anytime soon.

-As far as which Oscars the film — which is competing as a drama at the Golden Globes — might take home, we have a few ideas.
+As far as which Oscars the film — which is competing in the drama category at the Golden Globes — might take home, we have a few ideas.

 Best Original Song